 Not strictly Doxey was the Venables Timber Yard which closed and became the site of Virginia Park in 2000 – a estate of 130 town houses, detached and semi-detached house.

-There have been a number of attempts to develop the area between Doxey and the Castle.
+There were a number of attempts to develop the area between Doxey and the Castle.
 The Castlefields estate has already been built on the land behind Universal between the old Newport railway and the Newport Road.
 One of the main problems in developing this area is the poor road access.
-The volume of traffic through Doxey into Stafford has already forced the Borough Council to implement controversial traffic calming measures so any major increase in volume is likely to be strongly opposed.
+The volume of traffic through Doxey into Stafford had already forced the Borough Council to implement controversial traffic calming measures so any major increase in volume were likely to be strongly opposed.

 The Marshes have continued to be protected as an Area of Special Scientific Interest.
 A number of pools (or flashes) have been established and paths organised to enable the public to visit without harming the environment.
 Access is via the old Uttoxeter railway line.

 The Newport line has been designated a 'The Greenway' and forms part of the 'Way for the Millennium '.